 Does the dog die?

 As a child, it was the question I asked every time a book was given, suggested or assigned.
 If the dog died in the story, I wanted no part of it.
-In those early years of my life, before I’d ever lost a thing I loved, the saddest thing I could imagine was losing something I so badly wanted.
+In those early years of life, before I’d ever lost a thing I loved, the saddest thing I could imagine was losing something I so badly wanted.
 A dog.

 I fell in love with Madeline on that November evening in 1968, and I made the emphatic declaration that when I grew-up I would go to Paris and, when I had a little girl, would name her Madeline.

-But childhood doesn’t last.
-With each passing year my love of reading grew; the plots became more intricate.
-And finally, our family got a dog – Linus; and the brown and white beagle with a crooked tail became my best friend.
-He saw me through the awkward stages of life – those pre- and early-teen years in which everything felt a bit off.
+And then, finally, our family got a dog – Linus.
+That brown and white beagle with a crooked tail became my best friend who saw me through the awkward stages of life – those pre- and early-teen years in which everything felt a bit off.
 Friends were few and the multiple moves to new towns and homes made me increasingly feel that I was on the outside looking in.
 Looking in at what, I couldn’t say – because nothing impressed me much in those places; at least as far as I could see.
 Surely, more exciting adventures awaited.
 And so, instead, I read.
 And read.
 Fiction was a passport.
 And when, inevitably, there was a dog in the story, I’d find Linus and have him curl in next to me, his presence offering all the reassurance and courage to read on.

 We grew-up together and the awkwardness of youth began to dissipate.
 My confidence bloomed, my book shelf became larger, my ambitions bolder.
 And then, right before high school graduation, Linus became sick.
 And then, my dog died.